-Keeping dry means that you can spend longer on the trails, makes the post-ride clean-up operation much easier, and also helps you avoid the dreaded soggy chamois!
+Keeping dry means you can spend longer on the trails, makes the post-ride clean-up operation much easier, and also helps you avoid the dreaded soggy chamois.

 These are the best waterproof mountain bike trousers tested in our recent winter group test.